Bl4ck5h3ll/my_notes/README.md

 # my_notes

-### Here's where i document my learning and finding in my tech journey
+### Here's where i document my learning and findings in my tech journey and other Learning Journeys :)